Frequently Asked Questions - Differential Tuition

 Q: Will Full Academic Year classes be affected by differential tuition?

 Yes.
-Full Academic Year courses with differential tuition prefixes will be assessed differential tuition.
+Full Academic Year courses with differential tuition prefixes will be assessed with differential tuition.